Doppen/static_site/readme.md

 ## Run the app / Build the page
 ### Development
 To create a site in development mode use `npm run start`.
 The latest version of the data will be imported.
 Nodemon wil run on the background as a file watcher.
 On each change the site will be rebuild.
+The output will be places in the `_dist` folder.

 ### Production
 To create a site in development mode use `npm run dev`.